flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ### Famous comparisons {.tabs-close}

 Some of the early games released for this console attempt to resemble Nintendo 64 counterparts.
-So I found this a good opportunity summarise why players may notice certain patterns between the two versions [@fig-mario_kart_comp].
+So I found this a good opportunity to summarise why players may notice certain patterns between the two versions [@fig-mario_kart_comp].

 ::: {.subfigures .side-by-side max_subfigures=2 #fig-mario_kart_comp}